Financial planning tools and services to put you on the path to the future you want

 For most people nearing retirement, our homes are our most valuable asset.
 The equity we have built up in our homes can be used for retirement.
 For a better retirement, many people downsize into smaller or less expensive homes.
 Other people stay put, but secure a reverse mortgage as a way to tap into their own home equity.

 Intrigued?
 Try modeling these options for your housing in the NewRetirement retirement calculator.
 After setting up your account, navigate to the housing section and see what happens to your plans if you downsize or get a reverse mortgage.

 The research is not crystal clear, but millennials may have lower car ownership rates than any previous generation.
-To get around, the youngsters opt for bike riding, public transportation and car sharing services.
+To get around, they opt for bike riding, public transportation, and car sharing services.

-If you want to get rid of your car, look at the walkability of your neighborhood, public transportation options and the availability taxis, uber and car sharing services (zipcar, getaround and Hertz on demand) in your community.
+If you want to get rid of your car, look at the walkability of your neighborhood, public transportation options, and the availability of taxis, Uber, and car sharing services (Zipcar, Getaround, and Hertz on demand) in your community.

-Millennials are never seen without their cellphone.
-However, very few of them still have a traditional landline in their home.
-Similarly, many millennials have cancelled cable TV subscriptions and instead watch shows on their computer.
+Very few Millennials still have a traditional landline in their home.
+Similarly, many millennials have cancelled cable TV subscriptions and instead watch shows on their computer via streaming services.